tniessen/node-args.js/README.md

 ## Introduction
-<p>Let's start off with a very simple parser which expects exactly one
+Let's start off with a very simple parser which expects exactly one option.
-option.
 Save the following code to a file (example.js):
 <pre><code>// Load args.js and its Parser class
 var Parser = require('args.js').Parser;